These are the questions asked during Patch Management Training

 Right now we use WSUS for MS patches.
-What is the best way to switch over to Desktop Central?You can disable auto-updates from WSUS and install Desktop Central agent on the computers to be managed, scan the computers and start deploying the patches.
+What is the best way to switch over to Endpoint Central?You can disable auto-updates from WSUS and install Endpoint Central agent on the computers to be managed, scan the computers and start deploying the patches.

 I need to deploy the newest Mozilla updates to certain computers but exclude some, how do I do this?You can create a custom group with the computers which you wanted to exclude.
 Decline the application from, Patch Mgmt -> Decline Patch -> Decline Patch for Group -> specify the application.

 How would I automatically download and deploy the latest flash updates as they are released?You should configure “Automated Patch Deployment Task” and ensure that the schedule is run every day to keep your computers up-to-date.